hyperledger/aries-rfcs/features/0214-help-me-discover/README.md

 ## Tutorial

+### Name and version

+This is the "Help Me Discover" protocol, version 1.0.
+It is uniquely identified by the following [PIURI](../../concepts/0003-protocols/uris.md#piuri):

+    did:aries:1;docs/help-me-discover/1.0

 ### Roles and States

 This protocol embodies a standard request-response pattern, and therefore has __requester__ and __responder__ roles.
 A `request` message describes what's wanted.
 A `response` message conveys whatever knowledge the responder wants to offer to be helpful.
 Standard state evolution applies: